munrocape/CSC428/proposal-draft.md

 research topic.
 The review should be between 500 - 750 words.
 All cited papers must be listed in a reference section at the end of your literature review and follow the CHI reference style (see CHI template).

+Rubric: Literature review specific to the research topic and includes least four (4) published papers.
+Literature review is written in full sentences.
+Current state of the art is reviewed.

 ```
+####Literature Review
+The research on application switchers in smartphones is quite sparse.
+However, there has been research conducted on the costs of interruption when application switching to a user's workflow, as well as designing more efficient application switching interfaces for web and desktops.
+The results of this research help inform the design of this study.

+Warr and Chi [5] explored whether a “cards”-based mobile webpage switcher such as Google Chrome, which stacks open webpages like cards in the display, would result in faster webpage switching and less errors than a “pages”-based switcher such as Safari, where the webpages are displayed as pages laid out next to each other.
+This research was conducted in early 2013 with the Safari interface from iOS 6.
+As of October 2015, the most recent Safari interface is from iOS 9, which has since done away with the “pages”-based switcher and now implements a “cards”-based switcher.
+The research revealed that it is faster to switch webpages in the “cards”-based interface compared to the “pages”-based interface [5].
+In iOS 8, Safari used a “cards”-based switcher for webpages, but the interface for switching between apps was still a “pages”-based switcher.
+In iOS 9, the application switcher has been updated to be a “cards”-based switcher as well.
+This study will be testing the application switchers of iOS 8, iOS 9, and Android for speed and error rate.

+####References
+1. Stuart K. Card and Austin Henderson, Jr..
+1986.
+A multiple, virtual-workspace interface to support user task switching.
+In *Proceedings of the SIGCHI/GI Conference on Human Factors in Computing Systems and Graphics Interface* (CHI '87), John M. Carroll and Peter P. Tanner (Eds.).
+ACM, New York, NY, USA, 53-59.
+DOI=10.1145/29933.30860 http://doi.acm.org.myaccess.library.utoronto.ca/10.1145/29933.30860
+2. Gerard Kim and Hyeong Cheol Kim.
+2011.
+Designing of multimodal feedback for enhanced multitasking performance.
+In *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems* (CHI '11).
+ACM, New York, NY, USA, 3113-3122.
+DOI=10.1145/1978942.1979403 http://doi.acm.org.myaccess.library.utoronto.ca/10.1145/1978942.1979403
+3. Luis A. Leiva.
+2011.
+MouseHints: easing task switching in parallel browsing.
+In *CHI '11 Extended Abstracts on Human Factors in Computing Systems* (CHI EA '11).
+ACM, New York, NY, USA, 1957-1962.
+DOI=10.1145/1979742.1979861 http://doi.acm.org.myaccess.library.utoronto.ca/10.1145/1979742.1979861
+4. Luis Leiva, Matthias Böhmer, Sven Gehring, and Antonio Krüger.
+2012.
+Back to the app: the costs of mobile application interruptions.
+In *Proceedings of the 14th international conference on Human-computer interaction with mobile devices and services* (MobileHCI '12).
+ACM, New York, NY, USA, 291-294.
+DOI=10.1145/2371574.2371617 http://doi.acm.org.myaccess.library.utoronto.ca/10.1145/2371574.2371617
+5. Andrew Warr and Ed H. Chi.
+2013.
+Swipe vs. scroll: web page switching on mobile browsers.
+In *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems* (CHI '13).
+ACM, New York, NY, USA, 2171-2174.
+DOI=10.1145/2470654.2481298 http://doi.acm.org.myaccess.library.utoronto.ca/10.1145/2470654.2481298

 ###What to submit
 ```